Minimum Pension Payments

 Why a minimum pension payment?
 Why not just leave this up to you?
 The answer lies in the sole purpose in s62 SIS Act.

 Superannuation is to provide for your retirement.
-That is one of the core purposes in the sole purpose test.
-Super is not meant to be a tax effective vehicle of wealth transfer from one generation to the next.
-And so the legislator basically wants the money gone by the time you go.
+It is not meant to be a tax effective vehicle of wealth transfer from one generation to the next.
+And so the legislator wants your super gone by the time you go.
 Hence the minimum pension payments.

-You take the age as of 1 July assuming a standard financial year from 1 July to 30 June.
+You take the age as of 1 July.
 How old were you on 1 July?
+This will determine the relevant percentage.

 Member account balance